Motivated to share some travel information of the Canary Islands, why?

 I found there´s another side of the Canary Islands, which I discovered about 10 years ago when I first came to live here.
 I was living on Gran Canaria, in the small fishing town of Arguineguín to do my Divemaster internship and I ended up working for the dive centre the complete year.
 Arguineguín now has grown into a bigger town and has become extremely popular among the Scandinavian people and especially people from Norway.
 This ´other side´ of the Canary Islands which I try to write about, is simply the local style and more off the beaten path.
 But if you only stay, eat and drink in mass tourist places, you will definitely miss it.
 In the summer of 2015, I spent almost 2 months backpacking the Canary Islands and it’s something I can recommend to everybody!

 Why travel the Canary Islands on a budget, with local transport and a backpack?

-My motivation to share the secrets of ´Canarias´
+My motivation to share travel information for the Canary Islands

 This trip was for me a confirmation that there´s travel information lacking for people who are also looking into travelling the Canaries in ‘another way’, who like to meet the lovely locals and to feel the real Canary Islands experience.

 Backpacking the Canary Islands is cheap, safe and easy

 First of all, why bother to take a flight all the way to Asia or South America if you’re not looking for something particular in these destinations?
 With low-cost carriers offering super cheap flights from almost all European countries, you can save a lot of money on your flight and within 3 to 6 hours of flight time from most European countries, you´ve already arrived at your destination.
 No stopovers, jetlags or the first-day recovery on arrival!